BCATML's Annual Celebrating Languages Conference

 Reduced Language Anxiety

-Students reported significantly lower anxiety when speaking French, particularly among those who previously avoided participation.
+Students reported significantly lower anxiety when speaking French.

 Increased Intrinsic Motivation

-Gamification elements and personalized challenges led to 156% more autonomous French study outside class hours.
+Gamification led to 156% more autonomous French study outside class.

 Enhanced Equity

-The performance gap between students from different backgrounds was reduced by 45%, demonstrating AI's potential as an equalizing force.
+The performance gap between students from different backgrounds was reduced by 45%.

 Navigating the Implementation Journey